r-link/microtome_slides/README.md

 ![](figures/step14.png)

   - Now, zoom out and measure the area of the sample
-      - use the Wand tool to click into the black area around the sample
+      - use the **Wand** tool to click into the black area around the sample - a portion of the black area will now be \[hopefully\] selected (highlighted by a barely visible yellow outline)
-        - a portion of the black area will now be selected (highlighted by a barely visible yellow outline)
+        \[there are some bugs with the **Wand** tool.
+If it does not select anything, it sometimes helps if you click into different areas of the image.
+The lower left seems to work best (don’t even ask…)\]
       - measure the size of the selected area using *Ctrl + M* (or **Analyze ➜ Measure** if you prefer point and click)
       - if you work with a full cross-section and removed the pith, do